stanfordnmbl/osim-rl/README.md

 Yes, you can use https://hub.docker.com/r/stanfordnmbl/opensim-rl/ Note, that connecting a display to a docker can be tricky and it's system dependent.
 Nevertheless, for training your models the display is not necessary -- the docker container can be handy for using multiple machines.

+**Some libraries are missing.
+What is required to run the environment?**

+Most of the libraries by dafoult exist in major distributions of operating systems or are automatically downloaded by the conda environment.
+Yet, sometimes things are still missing.
+The minimal set of dependencies under Linux can be installed with

+    sudo apt install libglu1-mesa libglu1-mesa-dev libsm6 libxi-dev libxmu-dev liblapack-dev

+Please, try to find equivalent libraries for your OS and let us know -- we will put them here.

 ## Credits

 This challenge would not be possible without: